jinc77/bathroom/README.md

 ## 💻 How It Works
 - **User Input**: Enter your name and select your usage type (1 for urinals, 2 for stalls, 3 for other purposes).
 - **Fixture Assignment**: The app directs you to an available fixture or adds you to the queue if all are occupied.
-- **Timer Management**: Each user's usage is timed, and fixtures are vacated automatically when the timer ends.
+- **Timer Management**: Each user's usage is timed for queue time predictions, and fixtures are vacated when users check out.
 - **Status Display**: The app continuously updates the status of all fixtures and the queue.

 ## 🌟 Key Components